oVirt/ovirt-site/source/uncategorized/networkmanager-summit-oct-2012.html.md

 4. Setting/unsetting variables such as MTU (already possible)
 5. Adding removing vlans to the above kinds of networks[6].
 6. Register to the connections for detecting changes (already possible).
-7. Backup keyfiles for performing networking rollbacks on cases of connectivity loss (how is this different from your first bullet?).
+7. Backup keyfiles for performing networking rollbacks on cases of connectivity loss or for changing to a previous configuration.
-8. Retrieving network and network interfaces information.
+8. Retrieving network and network interfaces information and statistics.

 ## Open questions for the Network Manager team